pablobm/w2c3-livecd/README.md

 ### The standard bits

-Check out the [Debian Live manual](https://debian-live.alioth.debian.org/live-manual/stable/manual/html/live-manual.en.html) to get familiar with the basics of creating a package.
+Check out the [Debian Live manual](https://debian-live.alioth.debian.org/live-manual/stable/manual/html/live-manual.en.html) to get familiar with the basics of creating a build.
 Some quick notes:

   * See `config/package-lists` for lists of packages that are included in the build